Skip to Main Content

 What does physical therapy (PT) involve?

-The setting for your post-discharge physical therapy depends on a few different factors.
+You’ll have regular sessions with your therapist throughout your hospital stay, and you’ll continue with PT for at least a few weeks to a couple of months or more after discharge.
+The setting for your physical therapy depends on a few different factors.
 The most important one is whether you’re mobile and stable enough to go home on your own or with a family member.

 Before discharge, you’ll decide with your care team which type of physical therapy is best for you.
 Your options, depending on insurance coverage, may include:

-• An in-patient rehabilitation facility, where you’ll have physical therapy every day to help accelerate your recovery and get you ready to move on your own at home.
+• An inpatient rehabilitation facility, where you’ll have physical therapy every day to help accelerate your recovery and get you ready to move on your own at home.

 • Physical therapy at home with a therapist who comes to you.